Gurumayi Chidvilasananda, born in Mangalore, India in 1955, is the current leading guru of the Siddha Yoga tradition.

 4. Head Of The SYDA Foundation (Siddha Yoga)

 Swami Muktananda passed away in 1982, around half a year after appointing Chidvalisananda and her brother as future successors.
-Gurumayi Chidvalisananda and Nityananda became co-gurus of the ashram and the foundation after their guru’s death.
+Gurumayi Chidvalisananda and Nithyananda became co-gurus of the ashram and the foundation after their guru’s death.

-Nityananda admitted he engaged in sexual relations with multiple followers and resolved to renounce his status as a Siddha Yoga sannyasin and as co-guru, expressing well wishes for his sister and her sole leadership.
+Nithyananda admitted he engaged in sexual relations with multiple followers and resolved to renounce his status as a Siddha Yoga sannyasin and as co-guru, expressing well wishes for his sister and her sole leadership.

 Subsequently though, an alternative version of events surfaced indicating a power struggle between the siblings.
 Supposedly, Chidvalisananda had deposed her brother for participation in lewd sexual rituals.